ibm-cloud-docs/overview/nls.md

 {{site.data.keyword.cloud}} supports nine national languages other than English.
 However, depending on the release level of the products included in {{site.data.keyword.cloud_notm}}, the content that is provided might not be translated.
 {: shortdesc}

 The {{site.data.keyword.cloud_notm}} console and the Support Center display content according to your browser's language setting.
+You can switch languages for the console user interface and Support Center by going to your browser's settings page and changing the language.

 The {{site.data.keyword.cloud_notm}} docs are machine translated.
 You can switch between languages by using the **Language** switcher at the beginning of each page.
 The language that you select persists between sessions.
 If it's the first time you're viewing the docs in a particular browser, the docs display the content according to your browser's language setting unless the URL includes a parameter setting the language.

+The [{{site.data.keyword.cloud_notm}} AI assistant](/docs/overview?topic=overview-ask-ai-assistant) supports all languages that are supported by {{site.data.keyword.cloud_notm}} including: Deutsch, English, Español, Français, Italiano, 日本語, 한국어, Português/Brasil, 简体中文, and 繁體中文.
+To change the language that the AI assistant reponds in, you must ask a question in one of the supported languages first.
+The browser language setting does not affect generated responses, so simply ask your question in one of the supported languages and get a response back in that same language.

 The following table lists the supported national languages and language codes for {{site.data.keyword.cloud_notm}}.